Bharath2511/authentication-task/README.md

 Open http://localhost:2000/ to view the project

-create a file called .env in our root directory
+create a file called .env in your root directory

 In .env file write the following code